lionelmace/vpc-on-classic-vsi/vsi_is_ssh_keys.md

 To access {{site.data.keyword.vsi_is_full}} instances, you must have an SSH key available to use.
 You can manage SSH keys in {{site.data.keyword.cloud_notm}} console and by using the CLI.

+Managing keys by using the {{site.data.keyword.cloud_notm}} console or CLI has no effect on keys in instances that are already created.
+(For an existing Linux instance, you can edit keys directly in the `~/.ssh/` directory of the instance.)

 For more information about locating or generating an SSH key, see [SSH keys](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys#ssh-keys).
 {: tip}

 ## Managing SSH keys with IBM Cloud console
 {: #managing-ssh-keys-with-ibm-cloud-console}

 When you provision a virtual server, you can select from available SSH keys or upload a new one.
-You cannot generate SSH keys in the console.
+You cannot generate SSH keys in {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}

 You can manage and delete SSH keys by using the {{site.data.keyword.cloud_notm}} console.